|In a nutshell|

 Vitamin K overdose

 Vitamin K overdose.
-There are no toxicity or overdose concerns for intake of the natural or supplement forms of this vitamin found in the United States.
+There are no toxicity or overdose concerns for the intake of the natural or supplement forms of this vitamin found in the United States.
 Therefore, there is no maximum limit for this vitamin set.
 Studies have been done on people who eat high levels of this vitamin naturally through diet and who also take supplements with no adverse effects to be found.
-There is one man made version of this vitamin, known as menadione or K3, that can cause damage to cells, especially in the liver or kidneys.
+There is one man-made version of this vitamin, known as menadione or K3, that can cause damage to cells, especially in the liver or kidneys.
 Menadione is prohibited to be sold as a supplement in the United States.

 Daily Recommended Intake and sources of vitamin K

 Daily Recommended Intake.
 Daily recommended intake of the vitamin for adults is 90-120 µg.

 The following foods have high amounts of K2:

 • Goose liver – 100 g contain 369 µg;